luna-best/elastic-fimfarchive/semantic search.md

 * The similarity score as a floating point
 * The distance into the chapter in which the chunk exists (e.g. 0% at the beginning, 99% at the end)
 * The chapter link on FiMFiction if it is not deleted, else FiMFetch (for convenient manual review)

+## Running the search on a batch of stories

+In `vaguesearch.toml` under the section `story.many`, set `list` to a path to a CSV file that contains at least one column of story IDs.
+Set `id column` to the name of that column.
+Finally, set `log` to an empty directory.
+Run the same command (`python rag_cli.py --vaguesearch vaguesearch.toml`), and, as long as the .csv file exists, the script will run in batch.

+## Web UI

+Run `pip install nicegui` and then run `python vaguesearch.py --vaguesearch vaguesearch.toml` for a basic web UI.
+The web UI has some creature comforts like highlighting an already-embedded story as green, and folding the returned chunks.
+Unlike the CLI, the output is not saved.
+If batch asking, it's a good idea to pre-embed the stories.

 ## RAG process